billsix/programmingFromTheGroundUp/docs/source/cch.rst

 Then there is the line ``int main(int argc, char **argv)``.
 This is the start of a function.
 C Functions are declared with their name, arguments and return type.
-This declaration says taht the functions name is ``main``, it returns an ``int`` (integer), and has two arguments - an ``int`` called ``argc`` and a ``char **`` called ``argv``.
+This declaration says that the functions name is ``main``, it returns an ``int`` (integer), and has two arguments - an ``int`` called ``argc`` and a ``char **`` called ``argv``.
 You don't have to worry about where the arguments are positioned on the stack -